 Remembering the previous searches and recommending new searches to ease cognitive load and promote a diversity of resources otherwise unnoticed.

-Recommending books
+recommending books

 Providing recommendations based on reading history enables fast and efficient browsing.